-Our work is motivated by a series of papers on trace-assertion specifications written by D. Parnas and his collaborators, and other authors, over the past 25 years.
+Our work in this paper was motivated by a series of papers on trace-assertion specifications written by D. Parnas and his collaborators, and other authors, over the past 25 years.
 The trace-assertion method for specifying software modules was introduced in 1977 by Bartussek and Parnas [1].
-The method has undergone several changes since the original paper: see, for instance, [7-10, 12, 15, 17, 18] for more details and additional references.
+The method has undergone several changes since the original paper: see, for instance, [7-10, 12, 13, 15, 16] for more details and additional references.